 The actual values of the line numbers are of no importance to the logic of the Flecs translator as long as they are in the range 1 to 99999.
 (The value zero is used for special purposes within the translator.)
 The translator simply copies these numbers from one place to another.
 Although convention dictates that the line numbers be increasing in value, the translator does not check for this and will not be bothered by non-increasing, duplicate, decreasing, or random ordering.
 Such orderings would tend, of course, to destroy the utility of the line number as a means of relating the Flecs and Fortran sources.

-The line number may be obtained by GET
+The line number may be obtained by GET in one of at least four

 ways.
 The choice of the method to be used is up to the